The Story of Israel

 The story of David is not about a saint.
 He had many faults, numerous sins throughout his life.
 As John Walton writes, “God has not given us the Bible with the intention that we put the heroes of the faith up on pedestals of awe and reverence.
 In contrast, we find that the characters portrayed in the text are shown to share many of the human weaknesses with which all of us struggle. … We cannot view them as superhuman. … Instead, their stories are in the Bible because God worked through their successes as well as their failures. … They are part of God’s story.”
 God had plans for David, who was “at times an instrument and at times an obstacle” (Old Testament Today, 2004, 200, 205).

 Notice that the Bible seems to place the blame on David, not Bathsheba.
 In those days, if a king ordered you into his bedchamber, a defenseless woman didn’t have much of a choice.
 She seems as much a victim in this story as Uriah.

-Read Psalm 51, which David wrote at this time expressing his sorrow for his sin.
-He recognizes that his sin was actually against God.
+David wrote this prayer psalm expressing his sorrow for his sin.
+He recognizes that his sin was actually against God, not just Uriah and Bathsheba.
 This is a beautiful psalm of repentance.